artpat96/eCommerce_Sales/README.md

 ### Step 3 - Aggregations

 In this step, new denormalized tables were created.
 The data and aggregations extracted in the requirements.txt file were also extracted.
 The individual charts created with Python's matplotlib module were also placed in the Spark notebook responsible for this step.
-Step 2 and 3 can be found in Data Transformation notebook.
+Step 2 and 3 can be found in [Data Transformation](Data_Transformations.ipynb) notebook.

 ### Step 4 - Data Warehouse creation

 The final step is to integrate AWS with Snowflake to create a Data Warehouse and keep the data there for further analysis.
-This step was done with the help of a script load_into_snowflake.sql written directly on Swnoflake.
+This step was done with the help of a [Script](load_into_snowflake.sql) written directly on Snowflake.
 Connection between AWS and Snowflake was established in the backend.

 ## Examples